oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A string which is an enum has a fixed maximum length given by its longest value.

 > Later versions of CSAF might add, modify or delete possible value which could change the longest value.
-Therefore, this sizes should not be implemented as fixed limits if forward compatibility is desired.
+Therefore, this sizes SHOULD NOT be implemented as fixed limits if forward compatibility is desired.

 It seems to be safe to assume that the length of each value is not greater than 50.
 This applies to: